UCS - Universal Certification and Services

 A KPI is a measurable value that shows how effectively a data centre is achieving its objectives.
 In simple terms, it tells you if things are working as they should.

-The standard establishes Power Usage Effectiveness (PUE) as the core energy efficiency KPI for data centres, enabling consistent measurement, reliable benchmarking, and continuous improvement in energy performance, cost efficiency, and sustainability.
+The standard establishes Power Usage Effectiveness (PUE) as the core energy efficiency KPI for data centres, enabling consistent measurement, reliable benchmarking, and continual improvement in energy performance, cost efficiency, and sustainability.

 Understanding Power Usage Effectiveness (PUE)